abenper/AlgorLab-App-Final/README.md

 2. Import the project into your IDE
 3. Add dependencies from `/Dependencias`
 4. Set up the database from `/Database`
-5. Run the main class inside `/Algorlab-Master/src/...`
+5. Run the main class inside `/Algorlab-Master/src/algorlab/Ejecutora.java`

 ---

 ## 🌐 Web Module

-The web module (PHP) will allow students to log in and view their academic information directly from a browser.
+The web module allow students to log in and view their academic information and task using php using the same database.

 ---